skip to Main Content

 Here are two actual examples of political influences we evaluated in the course of our business planning work for our clients:

-• Several years ago, a successful Moscow-based public relations firm asked us to write a business plan for a visa so that the Russian firm could open a New York office where it would represent (lobby) for Russian clients wishing to have better relationships with the U.S. government and U.S. companies.
-The reason for the New York office is that lobbying in Russia can be extremely challenging and, for the most part, ineffective because of the way the Russian government operates.
+• Several years ago, a successful Eastern European public relations firm asked us to write a business plan for a visa so that the firm could open a New York office where it would represent (lobby) for clients wishing to have better relationships with the U.S. government and U.S. companies.
+The reason for the New York office is that some countries can be extremely challenging and, for the most part, ineffective because of these governments operate.
 Their initial concerns were, of course, of a political nature.
-However, in completing their PESTEL Analysis, they were able to determine that there were no other obstacles to opening a New York office, including legal issues.
+However, in completing their PESTEL analysis, they were able to determine that there were no other obstacles to opening a New York office, including legal issues.

 • A Brazilian consumer products company imported products from a European country and then distributed the products to customers in Brazil and other Latin American markets.
 The Brazilian taxes were so high that the company’s operating profits were all going to the government.
 After doing a PESTEL analysis, the company decided to move the business to Orlando, Florida, and in doing so not only saved a great deal of Brazilian taxes but began to sell to customers in the United States as well.
 Importantly, while the PESTEL analysis revealed that the company could mitigate its tax issues with a move to the U.S., it also highlighted the fact that there were both political and legal matters to attend to as a result of the visa requirement necessary for the company’s CEO to relocate to Orlando.